Jack served as Grand Marshal of the Kamehameha Day Parade in Hilo.

 Diamond Head Studio (late-1960s / early 1970s / mid-1970s).
 Jack was active in the effort to acquire land for a film studio with air conditioned, sound-proof sound stages.
 Through the efforts of this group, land was acquired in the area that had housed Fort Ruger military installation.
 Messers Yamamoto and Takahashi then donated the funds to build the new facility.
 These gentlemen were honored in an episode of Hawaii Five-0, "Pray Love Remember, Pray Love, Remember" (Season 1).

 The studio moved when area residents protested to the presence of a film studio in their back yards.
 Season 9 was in production before the issue was resolved and the studio found its present location on 18th Street near Diamond Head Road.
 Today, Diamond Head Studio is known as the Hawaii Film Studio.
-The studio became home to Hawaii Five-0 and, later, to Magnum, PI.
-Currently, it is home to the Five-0 remake.
+The studio became home to Hawaii Five-0; Magnum, PI; and the 2010 version of Hawaii Five-0, as well as to several movies set in the Islands.

 Kamehameha Day Parade (1984).
 When the town of Hilo on the Big Island asked Jack to help them out, he accepted and served as the Grand Marshal of their Kamehameha Day parade.
 Hilo is a small town, and their parade was a small one, but not too small for our Jack.